 - You're within walking distance of my house

 Of course, that's not what the candidate says in the interview.
-And that least us to the first reason this is a bad question: the hiring manager has no way of knowing if the answer the candidate provides is true or false.
+And that leads us to the first reason this is a bad question: the hiring manager has no way of knowing if the answer the candidate provides is true or false.
 All it does is prove whether or not the applicant researched the company the night before -- which they definitely should have.

 No matter what the candidate says, the answer will most likely be totally fabricated, which brings us to another reason the question is terrible: the applicant has no idea what working for the employer is like, so they can't possibly actually know why they want the job beyond the paycheck.
 Applicants might research what the employer does, their reputation and comparable jobs in the industry, but a first-time employee will know little beyond that.
 So no matter what the applicant says, the answer may not mean much.